 VCF Requirements

 PharmCAT expects incoming VCF files to follow the official VCF spec.
-PharmCAT only considers CHROM, POS, REF, ALT, and FORMAT/GT columns in a VCF file.
+You can find the variants PharmCAT requires and their expected representation in pharmcat_positions.vcf.

 1. Build version must be aligned to the GRCh38 assembly (aka b38, hg38, etc.).